HARLOW TOWN FC – A BRIEF HISTORY

 With the reorganisation of the amateur game in the early 1960’s Harlow found themselves playing in the newly formed Athenian League Division Two for the start of the 1963-64 season, winning promotion at the first attempt after finishing in third place.
 After eight seasons in Division One, Harlow finally won their first senior championship by winning the Athenian League Division One title.
 The following season saw the club finish fourth in the Premier Division before joining the Isthmian League for the start of the 1973-74 Season.

 After joining the Isthmian League Harlow had more than their fair share of ups and downs.
-Promotion was achieved five times, including lifting the Division One and Division Two (North) titles, whilst the club suffered four relegations and had to sit season 1992-93 out after severe financial problems threatened the club’s very existence.
-Five seasons were spent in the top flight of the Isthmian League with an 11th place finish in season 1979-80 being the best to date.
+Promotion was achieved six times, including lifting the Division One and Division Two (North) titles, whilst the club suffered five relegations and had to sit season 1992-93 out after severe financial problems threatened the club’s very existence.

-Since that time Harlow have appeared in the Competition proper on four further occasions, the last of which was last season when Macclesfield Town finished the club’s dream with a 2-0 win at Barrows Farm in the first round.
+Since that time Harlow have appeared in the Competition proper on four further occasions, the last of which was in season 2007-08.

 In recent times the Club have got back on their feet following the problems of the early 1990’s.
 Having been relegated two divisions by the League for the season that the Club could not compete; the Club worked their way back to where they were before the enforced break.
 After a few near misses the “Hawks”, as they are now known, won back-to-back promotions from Division Three and Division Two of the Ryman League and after a poor first season back in Division One, managed to establish itself in the Division until the end of the 2003/2004 Season when the re-structuring of the non-league game saw the club switch to the Southern League.
 The Hawks finished 15th in the Southern League Division 1 East League table in Season 2004/2005 and 9th in Season 2005/2006.